arendsee/synder/README.md

 Build an interval adjacency matrix for the query context intervals and for the target context intervals.
 AND them together to get a block adjacency matrix.
 From this matrix, extract paths of adjacent blocks.
-For biological synteny maps, these paths *should* be unique.
+Synder will merge any blocks that overlap on both genomes, this ensures there is a unque path through the adjacency matrix.

 # Getting search intervals from contiguous sets